As Theta/Francis tears through the Twin Cities, Cadence must face the person who strays the line between family, friend, and enemy.

 Cadence arched a brow at the two brothers.
 They were inhabitants of the Twin Cities through and through.
 Fickle.
 Unbiased.
 Except when it came to family.

-“I’ve been tryin’ my best,” Nico stammered as Francis knelt beside him, “but the pole’s pierced vital organs.
+“I’ve been tryin’ my best.
+It’s hard,” Nico stammered as Francis knelt beside him, “but the pole’s pierced vital organs.
 I can only transmute so much without a donor or…”

 Francis placed a hand on his shoulder.
 “It’s okay, Nico.
 That’s enough.”